-From Manchester Airport, 29km (18 miles) from Accrington, you can either take the train to Manchester Piccadilly, cross to Manchester Victoria by Metrolink line C then get the direct train (hourly, 1hr journey time, £10) to Accrington – or, perhaps easier with luggage, go directly from the airport by train to Bolton (then change for Blackburn, then Accrington, £12 single from Manchester Airport online) or Preston (change for Accrington, £20 single from Manchester Airport).
-Overall journey time is 2hr.
+From Manchester Airport, 29km (18 miles) from Accrington, you can either take the train to Manchester Piccadilly, cross to Manchester Victoria by Metrolink line C then get the direct hourly train (£14, 1hr journey time) to Accrington – or, perhaps easier with luggage, go directly from the airport by train to Bolton (then change at Blackburn for Accrington, £14 single from Manchester Airport) or Preston (change for Accrington, £20 single from Manchester Airport).
+Overall journey time for either is 2hr.

 Accrington station is a short walk from the city centre, the bus station right in town on Peel Street beside the mall and Market Hall.
 The ground is just off main Whalley Road, two miles north of town.
-Lancashire Bus has regular services to/from the train station at nearby Blackburn Road/Ellison Road, and from the bus station.
+Transdev buses run regular services to/from the train station at nearby Blackburn Road/Ellison Street, and from the bus station.
 A Blackburn1 day pass (£4.80) is valid for buses in Accrington and Blackburn.
 Pilkington buses also run to the ground, Dayrider pass £3.80.

-Max Cabs (01254 555 555) is based near Accrington station and offers transfers with Manchester Airport (£25), as well as Liverpool/John Lennon and Leeds Bradford.
+Max Taxis (01254 555 555) are based near Accrington station and offers transfers with Manchester Airport (£25), as well as Liverpool/John Lennon and Leeds Bradford.

 You’ll find plenty of pubs and bars on Blackburn Road and Church Street, on the same side of the town centre as the train station.

-On the other side of the town-centre shopping mall, The Castle stands by the junction of Whalley Road and Eastgate – or it does for the time being, a campaign to save this music-focused traditional hostelry still going strong in March 2017.
+On the other side of the town-centre shopping mall, The Castle stands by the junction of Whalley Road and Eastgate – thanks to a campaign to save this music-focused traditional hostelry.
+Live sport another major feature.